DarrenSmk/StreamlitProperty/README.md

 ## Purpose

-The purpose of this project is to understand the current status of Hong Kong property market and visualise the dateset for a better understanding.
+The purpose of this project is to understand the situation of Hong Kong property market from 1997 to 2022 and visualise the dateset by Tableau for a better understanding.

 ## Tools
-Streamlit
+Streamlit ,
-Python
+Python ,
 Tableau

 ## Link for the project